lut0pia/raccoon/docs/README.md

 The sheet canvas displays the current spritesheet page.
 By left-clicking, you can select the sprite you want to edit.

 The `Apply` button is only useful if the virtual machine's `Autoapply` is deactivated, in which case it will apply the current sprite data to the virtual machine.

+## Map Editor

+The map editor allows you to edit a 128x64 tilemap for your game.
+We'll be using the word tile in this document, any 1x1 sprite is a tile, there is no separate memory for either tiles or sprites.

+The map canvas displays a view of the map.
+By left-clicking, it will set the tile under your cursor to the current tile.
+By right-clicking, it will change the current tile to be the tile under your cursor.
+By middle-clicking and moving your mouse, you will be able to drag your view of the map to edit different parts of the map.

+The `Apply` button is only useful if the virtual machine's `Autoapply` is deactivated, in which case it will apply the current map data to the virtual machine.

 # Memory